kevinding0218/InterviewDocuments/Q and A/System Design/MapReduce.md

 			- Why not use HashMap to store like { a: 2, b: 1, c:1 }
 				- Memeory limitation for HashMap because of processing big data
 				- No need to wait all words be calculated then transfer, we can transfer as long as "a" appears
-		4. Step 4: Transfer & Manage
+		4. Step 4: Transfer & Manage via Master machine
-			- Send a & b data to Machine 3
+			- Having a Master Machine to decidedSend a & b data to Machine 3
 			- Send c & d data to Machine 4
 		5. Step 5: Reduce
 			- Machine 3 Receive {a: {1, 1, 1}, b: {1,1,1}} and aggregate to be {a: 3, b: 3}